 6. Keep the Positive Feedback Coming: Best for the K–2 Set

 Little kids need instant feedback, so it’s okay for parents of young grade-schoolers to correct mistakes, says Grace.
 Then emphasize what your kid’s done well.
-After he’s finished, take his paper and say “Hmm, I’m looking for something . . .”
+After she’s finished, take her paper and say “Hmm, I’m looking for something . . .”
 After scanning it for a minute, say “Aha!
 Look how well you wrote your letters in this part!” or “This sentence is even better than the one you came up with yesterday!”
 If you praise specific improvements, your little learner will become more inclined to try to do a good job the first time around.

 7. Leave the Room: Best for Whiners